 “But in learning to do so, it gave me considerably more authenticity,” she adds.

-Bespoke Communications offers public speaking courses in Northern Ireland, and virtually on the platform of your choice.
+Bespoke Communications offers public speaking courses in Northern Ireland, and virtually on Teams, Zoom or the platform of your choice.

 If you've enjoyed reading about Business Presentations then you might be interested in attending a course.